AbdulfataiOlarewaju/Finora-AI-powered-personal-finance/README.md

 The report job generates a previous-month summary, requests three AI insights, sends an email, and records the report status.

-## Security Notes

-- Keep `.env` files out of Git.
-- Rotate credentials immediately if they are shared or exposed.
-- Use different secrets for access and refresh tokens.
-- URL-encode special characters in MongoDB passwords.
-- Restrict MongoDB Atlas network access to trusted IP addresses.
-- Use a verified email domain for production Resend delivery.

 ## Project Purpose